viplove29/playwright_java-automation-suite/README.md

 passing in `-Dtags="important" `  would only cause `testingImportantThings` to run.

+### Running in Different Environments
+There are different environment variables set up in serenity.conf for use in running tests in MDC or Production, or if you need to use an earlier version.
+Pass in `-Denvironment=<env name>` at runtime to switch.

+For example, to run 19R1 tests in a 19R1 QA environment, use this in the command line: `./gradlew test -Denvironment=qa19R1 -Dtags="19R1"`

 ### Reports
 After each run, Serenity outputs some pretty reports.